dthain/compilerbook-examples/bminor/README.md

 For the code generation assignment:

-The module 'library.c' contains the "standard library" for cminor, which is needed to implement the print statement and the exponentiation operator.
+The module 'library.c' contains the "standard library" for bminor, which is needed to implement the print statement and the exponentiation operator.
 You are welcome to add items to the library if you find it helpful.
-Set up your Makefile carefully: library.c should be linked against a compiled cminor program, not against the compiler itself.
+Set up your Makefile carefully: library.c should be linked against a compiled bminor program, not against the compiler itself.